Would you believe I’ve never canned?

-(If you’re interested, the book currently retails for about $12 on Amazon – as of today, 4/27).
+(If you’re interested, the book currently retails for about $15 on Amazon).

 Now this seemed particularly fortuitous, but Tacoma Boys just so happened to have Fuji apples on sale for $0.50/lb this week or $10 for a half bushel.
 I’ve never purchased apples by the half bushel, but it sure sounds like a good amount to can, doesn’t it?

 As far as equipment goes, for some reason I had it in my head that I’d have to spend at least $100 on stuff to get set up.
 There again, I was so wrong!